CSIT321-BDI-Agent/BDI-Agent/README.md

 - Run `npm run watch:css` while tweaking Tailwind utilities.
 - Linting is lightweight; focus on keeping modules pure and adding doc comments where behaviour is non-obvious.
 - Planner regression tests live in `backend/planner-debug.js` (`npm run test:planner`).
-- Saved worlds now capture blocks, colours, timelines, **and** stat snapshots.
+- Saved worlds capture blocks, colours, and timelines.
 When editing persistence, update both the frontend helper and the `World` schema.

 Questions?
 Raise a GitHub issue or ping the project maintainers.
 Happy planning!